HEISENBERG9876/University/README.md

+## About
-A repository with some of my work done at the University of Wroclaw
+A repository containing some of my work done at the University of Wroclaw

-## Courses passed so far:
+## My courses:

 ### 1st Semester:
 - [x] Introduction to Programming in Python